-There are several things you can do as part of your December gardening jobs to keep it healthy so it is ready to grow again next spring.
+There are several things you can do as part for your lawn care in winter to keep it healthy so it is ready to grow again next spring.

 Grass keeps growing as long as the temperature is above 41˚F (5˚C), so you can still use your lawn mower, though keep the blades high to avoid churning up the soil.

-Another autumn and winter problem is the appearance of worm casts, slimy coils of mud that worms push up onto the surface of the grass.
+Another autumn and winter problem is the appearance of worm castings on lawns.
+These are slimy coils of mud that worms push up onto the surface of the grass.
 If trodden on they can become a host for weeds, moss and algae, so leave them to dry and then lightly brush them away.
 You can also use the back of a garden rake to disperse them.

 Top tip: Areas on the lawn that are shaded or growing under trees and shrubs where there is little airflow can be vulnerable to fungal diseases such as red thread and fusarium patch.
 Improve airflow and light levels by pruning back overhanging branches and staying off these areas in winter.

 Escape into the shed on dark, wet and dismal days and give it a good tidy for one of your December gardening jobs!
 If everything is in a jumble, with nothing in its right place, winter is the perfect time to organise some practical shed storage for tools, pots and chemicals.

 Sharpen and clean your tools and hang them up so they are easily accessible and the floor is clear.
 Not only do practical garden tool storage ideas make life easier, they will prevent you from buying duplicates of things you thought were ‘lost’, thus saving you money!